imtimrob/nebula/examples/service_scripts/README_MACOS.md

+#There are three methods to install Nebula on macos.

+# Homebrew
+brew update
+brew install nebula
+brew services start nebula

+# MacPorts **may require included .plist file to run as service

+sudo port install nebula

+# Manual installation
-## Use launchd to start Nebula as a system service ** requires root access
+# Use launchd to start Nebula as a system service ** requires root access

 Copy file com.nebula.master.plist to /Library/LaunchDaemons